itamarc/action-itemplate-ghpages/README.md

 To automatically copy the `README.md` file from the `master` branch to your pages branch, you can use the `planetoftheweb/copy-to-branches` action.
 See the **Tips** section below for details.

+### Syntax Highlight

+When converting a Markdown file to HTML, the code blocks will be converted to HTML tag `<pre><code class="language-xxx">...</code></pre>` where `xxx` is the language name defined in the Markdown code block.

+You can use this also in your custom templates.
+If you're using your own templates and have the syntax highlight enabled, the following snippets will be available for you to insert the code needed:
+`SNP_SYNTAX_HIGHLIGHT_CSS` to your `<head>` section and `SNP_SYNTAX_HIGHLIGHT_JS` in the end of your `<body>` section.
+The appropriate CSS and JS files will be copied automatically.

+To enable the syntax highlight for these code blocks, you need to set the input `syntax_highlight_enable` to `true`.

+If you want to use a theme different from `default`, you need to set the input `syntax_highlight_theme` to the name of the theme you want to use.

+The following themes from PrismJS are supported: default, coy, dark, funky, okaidia, solarizedlight, tomorrow, twilight.

+The following languages are supported in this Action:
+Markup, Clike, Javascript, Actionscript, Apacheconf, Sql, Applescript, C, Arduino, Autohotkey, Autoit, Basic, Batch, Bbcode/shortcode, Csharp/dotnet/cs, Cmake, Cobol, Csv, Lua, Erlang, Excel-formula/xls, Fortran, Git, Graphql, Ini, Javastacktrace, Json, Jsonp, Jsstacktrace, Julia, Log, Makefile, Matlab, Objectivec, Pascal/objectpascal, Perl, Php, Powershell, Properties, Python, R, Rest, Scala, Iecst, Swift, Vbnet, Vim, Visual-basic/vba, Wolfram/mathematica/wl/nb.

+I didn't insert all languages from PrismJS to avoid the overhead in the JS file size.

+If you need to add a new language supported by PrismJS, you can open an Issue and I'll add it ASAP.

 ### Publishing additional content